GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2525-02-25-abstract-classes-vs-interfaces.md

 ### Static methods and their access modifier

 Abstract methods can have static methods that can be called.
 Static methods are inherited by subclasses.
 Subclasses can not override these static methods, but they can shadow them with a new implementation.
-The static method of the superclass can still be called by using SuperClass.somStaticMethod().
+The static method of the superclass can still be called by using SuperClass.someStaticMethod().
 Static methods in abstract classes can have any access modifier, default is package-private.

 Interfaces can have public and private static methods.
 Private static methods can only be used within the class.
 The default access modifier is public.